jdmota/quasejs/packages/builder/README.md

 The function can be asynchronous and accepts `( FinalAsset, FinalAssets, Builder )` and returns `null` or `ToWrite`.

 Returning `null` defers to other `renderAsset` functions.

-### afterBuild

-A (maybe asynchronous) function that is called after the build was done and the files were wrote to the file system.

 ## ModuleUtils